coffeeringsdesign/bustle-clone/README.md

 2. ``cd ~`` to navigate to base directory
 3. ``cd Desktop `` to navigate to your desktop
 4. ``cd bustle-clone`` to enter the site folder
+5. You will need to get an API key from Firebase in order to access the database.
+You can sign up to get one here: https://firebase.google.com/
+6. Place them in a file called api-keys.ts inside the src/app directory.
+7. Place ``/src/app/api-keys.ts`` in the .gitignore file.
-5. ``npm install`` to install all webpack dependencies
+8. ``npm install`` to install all webpack dependencies
-7. ``npm run start`` this will webpack and immediate pop open the site on your brower.
+9. ``npm run start`` this will webpack and immediate pop open the site on your brower.
 I recommend Chrome.
-8. `ng serve --open` for a dev server.
+10. `ng serve --open` for a dev server.
 This will automatically open your project in your default browser.
 The app will automatically reload if you change any of the source files.
 The URL is `http://localhost:4200/` if you should need it.
-9. `ng generate component component-name` to generate a new component.
+11. `ng generate component component-name` to generate a new component.
-10. `ng build` to build the project.
+12. `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-11. `ng test` to execute the unit tests with Karma.
+13. `ng test` to execute the unit tests with Karma.
-12. I recommend Atom to edit any html, javascript, or sass.
+14. I recommend Atom to edit any html, javascript, or sass.

 ## Contribution Requirements